michaeloki/secure-password-utility-flutter/README.md

 This password utility encourages the use of strong passwords in flutter apps.

-When you call WeakPasswordChecker you will get a boolean value.
+When you call checkWeakPassword you will get a boolean value.

 Weak passwords like password123 or common words will also return false.

-The WeakPasswordChecker function will validate your input by ensuring that the password length is more than 9.
+The checkWeakPassword method will validate your input by ensuring that the password length is more than 9.
 It also confirms that the input contains a number and the combination of a special character,lowercase and uppercase.

 Once you display the conditions in your UI, this function will enforce the validation.